pombredanne/omg-monitor/README.md

 A monitor is composed by a stream and a NuPIC model that fed into that stream.

 The script `monitor/run_monitor.py` reads a configuration YAML file and starts batches of monitors according to the configuration.
+`monitor/run_monitor_dyn.py` runs a little http endpoint allowing you to "push" in event data (vs pulling it from other streams).

 ### Configuration files